 When ready to cook them, take the ribs out of the refrigerator and allow them to sit at room temperature for 30 minutes.
-Preheat the oven to 300 degrees.
-After 30 minutes, cook the ribs in the oven for about 2 hours or until cooked through.
+Preheat the oven to 275 degrees F. After 30 minutes, cook the ribs in the oven for about 2 to 3 hours or until cooked through and tender.

 When the ribs are done in the oven, pull them out and unfold the foil.
 Brush them liberally with sweet and tangy pomegranate BBQ sauce.